 Why do they call it a Waldorf Salad?

-The maître d’hôtel of the Waldorf-Astoria created this salad back in 1896.
-It became an instant success.
-When you taste it, you will be able to see why.
-It has bright flavors, crisp crunch, and an unforgettable creaminess.
+The maître d’hôtel of the Waldorf-Astoria created this salad back in 1896, and it became an instant success!
+When you taste it, you will understand why.
+It has bright flavors, a crisp crunch, and an unforgettable creaminess.

 Is Waldorf Salad good for you?

 I love this creative twist on a classic and can’t wait for you to let me know how your family liked it.
 I have a feeling it will be the hit of the holidays.
-It’s also amazing for Summer BBQs…so be sure you make it year round.
+But it’s also amazing for Summer BBQs…so be sure you make it year round!

 See the recipe card below for details on How to Make Waldorf Salad.
 Enjoy!